phyulwin/Devpost-Funathon2022/README.md

 The website was developed using Python, OpenCV, and the Earth911 API.
 It was designed using the Flask framework. ....

 ## Challenges we ran into
+Initially, during our app development process, we couldn't configure IP Location API and Google Maps Autocomplete Plus API to retrieve the user's location so that we could suggest nearby recycling centers.
+We concluded that the case might be due to user's IP address being restricted from access for privacy concerns.
+Hence, we hard-coded the feature without utilizing the APIs for the app prototype.
+As included in `api_queries.py`, we also learned the idea of building that feature using APIs.

 ## Accomplishments that we're proud of